-All the institute is eco-friendly and landscaped with extensive gardens, Plantation with recycled water.
-The entire university campuses are maintained as non-smoking zone.
+The campus is eco-friendly and landscaped with extensive gardens, plantation with recycled water.
+The campus is maintained as non-smoking zone.

 The area is immensely diverse with a variety of tree species performing a variety of functions.